Economic Indicators Dashboard: What's the state of the economy?

 Updated monthly to capture previous quarter-end values

-Source: Refinitiv, Russell Investments, as of March 31, 2020.
+Source: Refinitiv Datastream, Russell Investments, as of July 31, 2020.
 Russell Investments’ Economic Indicators Dashboard charts several key indicators to help investors assess economic and market trends.

 Economic Indicators Dashboard definitions

 |HOME PRICES (Index value) – Teranet - National Bank House Price : Composite 11, Index.
 The index is estimated by tracking the observed or registered home prices over time.||CONSUMER SENTIMENT (Index level) – The Thomson Reuters/Ipsos Consumer Sentiment Index (CSI) is based on a monthly random sample of consumer citizens in chosen countries who answer 11 standard quantitative questions.
 The 11 tracked questions are then used to create a series of Indexes.|